-The Agricultural Innovation and Technology Centers operate as the central mechanism for agricultural development.
+The Agricultural Innovation and Technology Centers operate as a central mechanism for agricultural development.
 The AITEC is a medium sided farm that enables regional access to improved agricultural inputs, mechanization, supply chains, access to knowledge and has impacts on value chains.
 The AITEC is composed of several components that are integrated into a holistic program for regional transformation.

-The Training, Demonstration and Research (TDR) site is a ~1 hectare plot equipped with drip irrigation, sprinklers, greenhouses, and advanced agro-techniques to facilitate the development of the regional agricultural knowledge infrastructure.
-The TDR site provides training programs for farmers, professionals, extension agents and students.
+The Training, Demonstration and Research (TDR) site is a 1-2 hectare plot equipped with drip irrigation, sprinklers, protected agriculture, and utilizes advanced agro-techniques to demonstrate technologies and knowledge.
 The site demonstrates different crops, inputs, techniques and innovations as a method of introducing them to the region.
 The TDR facilitates trainings and educational programs for the development of the regional agricultural knowledge infrastructure.

-The ATIEC Farm is a market oriented commercial farm that aims to generate the highest potential profitability while producing nutritious crops.
+The ATIEC Farm model includes a Medium Scale Market Oriented Commercial Farm that aims to generate the highest potential profitability while producing nutritious crops.
 The farm’s subcomponents include vegetable and fruit production, protected agriculture, a seedling nursery and post-harvest collection.
 Livestock units are also implemented through the Farm.
 The farm’s revenues are utilized for supporting the operational, educational and logistical activities of the AITEC.
 The farm serves as a model medium scale farms, demonstrating proper planning and introducing new technologies and agro-techniques.
-Through proper crop rotation and multi-year planning, the farm strives for year-round production.

-is built as an integrated curriculum focused on 4 main pillars:
+The AITeC Training programs are built on an integrated curriculum which focuses on 4 main pillars:

 - Basic and applied Science education